radhikari54/gs-register-twitter-app/README.ftl.md

 Verify the registration
 --------------------------
-One way you can use your newly registered application's consumer key and consumer secret is to use them in an application that retrieves information about itself.
-The sample utility application in GitHub fetches information about a registered application and displays it on the console.
+Now you can use your consumer key and secret to access Twitter's API.
+The [sample utility application in GitHub][sampleapp] is an example of an application that can use the consumer key and secret to search Twitter.

 You can clone the utility project from GitHub: